 The publication of ‘The Big Book’ saw AA begin to grow to a national (within the USA) and then an international fellowship, and the ‘Twelve Steps’ outlined at the beginning of the book’s fifth chapter became established as the core of AA’s approach to addressing alcoholism.
 Alongside the 12 steps, the book contained the ‘Twelve Traditions’ which served, and still serve, as guidelines for the governance of AA groups and meetings.

-As AA grew as an organisation and its effectiveness in supporting alcoholics became recognised, individuals suffering from addictions to other substances besides alcohol began to express a desire to attend AA meetings, and in the early 1950s Narcotics Anonymous was established in California, to provide support for drug addicts specifically.
-From the outset NA operated a 12-step programme and governance mechanisms modelled on AA, and this approach has since been adopted by a significant number of other organisations catering to addicts of specific substances (such as Cocaine Anonymous) or indeed to individuals suffering from behavioural disorders not including substance abuse, such as eating disorders, gambling, and love and sex addiction.
+As AA grew as an organisation and its effectiveness in supporting alcoholics became recognised, individuals suffering from addictions to other substances began to express a desire to attend AA meetings.
+Consequentially, in the early 1950s, Narcotics Anonymous was established in California, to provide support for people suffering from an addiction to drugs specifically.
+From the outset, NA operated a 12-step programme and governance mechanisms modelled on AA, and this approach has since been adopted by a significant number of other organisations catering to people suffering from an addiction for specific substances (such as Cocaine Anonymous) or to individuals suffering from behavioural disorders not including substance abuse, such as eating disorders, gambling and love & sex addiction.
 Today, only 20% of 12-step groups cater for people suffering from substance addictions.

 The Original Twelve Steps